 The Guidance Document contains the following sections: an introduction, a “Call to Action”, a “Policy and Research in Historical Context”, the four inter-related principles exemplified in elements, the “From Principles to Practice: Crosswalk to Local Control Accountability Plan” (LCAP) State Priorities, illustrative examples from the field that demonstrate the principles and elements in action, and a conclusion.

-What will the Web-based resources contain?
+What do the Web-based Resources contain?

-When will the EL Roadmap Web-based resources and the Guidance Document be available?
+When will the EL Roadmap Web-based Resources and the Guidance Document be available?

-The EL Roadmap helps LEAs update LCAP and Title III plans to ensure that goals are aligned with evidence-based practices for educating English learners.
-The resource “From Principles to Practice: Crosswalk to LCAP State Priorities,” available on the CDE EL Roadmap Web page, demonstrates the connections between the principles in the EL Roadmap Policy and the LCAP.
+The CA EL Roadmap helps LEAs update LCAP and Title III plans to ensure that goals are aligned with evidence-based practices for educating English learners.
+The resource “From Principles to Practice: Crosswalk to LCAP State Priorities,” available on the CDE EL Roadmap web page, demonstrates the connections between the principles in the EL Roadmap Policy and the LCAP.

 How can I be involved in the implementation of the EL Roadmap?

-The CDE encourages LEAs to attend CDE-sponsored workshops and intensive institutes, and engage in continuous improvement and self-assessment by reviewing and updating current LEA polices based on the EL Roadmap Policy, available on the CDE EL Roadmap Web page.
+The CDE encourages LEAs to attend CDE-sponsored workshops and intensive institutes, and engage in continuous improvement and self-assessment by reviewing and updating current LEA polices based on the EL Roadmap Policy, available on the CDE EL Roadmap web page.

 How can I contact the CDE if I have questions?